Married During the Holidays? Couple Therapist shares how to Survive the Demands of Family Gatherings

 The holidays can be filled with stress and can actually be a great reason for couples to pursue marriage counseling.
 But this holiday season can be a great time for you.
 Especially when you intentionally reflect on and communicate what you want out of this time of year.
 It can be restful, celebratory, and family-oriented at the same time.
 You’ll just want to plan around how you can make that happen…and survive the holidays with the extended family.

 Jason Wilkinson helps couples make communication a strength of their relationship at Wellspace Counseling.
-Wellspace Counseling is located in Tualatin, Oregon and serves the Tualatin, Lake Oswego, and Greater Portland Metropolitan Area.
+Wellspace Counseling is located in Tigard, Oregon, and serves the communities of Tigard, Tualatin, Lake Oswego, and the Greater Portland Metropolitan Area.
+Wellspace Counseling in Tigard, Oregon can provide therapy to individuals and couples in Tigard, Tualatin, Lake Oswego, and Portland.
+Online therapy can also be used for those who live in other areas throughout the state of Oregon.